the-Drunken-coder/Autobex-2/README.md

 40.7128,-74.0160
 ```
 3. Use "Clear Points" button to reset if needed
-4. Optionally adjust filters in the Filters section
+4. Optionally adjust filters in the Filters section (collapsible)
+5. Optionally toggle "Group nearby places" to group results within 150m
-5. Click "Find Places"
+6. Click "Find Places"

 **Note:** Polygons must have at least 3 coordinate points.
-The map will show a preview polygon as you add points.
+The map will show a preview polygon with numbered markers as you add points.
+You can also manually edit coordinates in the textarea and the preview will update automatically.

 ## Deployment to Cloudflare Pages